Lough Derg (Shannon)

 Lough Derg, historically Lough Dergart (Loch Deirgeirt), is a freshwater lake in the Shannon River Basin, Ireland.
-It is the third-biggest on the island of Ireland (after Lough Neagh and Lough Corrib).
+It is the third-biggest on the island of Ireland (after Lough Neagh and Lough Corrib) and the second largest lake in the Republic of Ireland.

 It is a long, narrow lake, with shores in counties Clare (south-west), Galway (north-west), and Tipperary (to the east).
 It is the southernmost of three large lakes on the River Shannon; the others being Lough Ree and Lough Allen.
 Towns and villages on Lough Derg include Portumna, Killaloe & Ballina, Dromineer, Terryglass, Mountshannon and Garrykennedy.

 The lake's name evolved from the Irish Loch Deirgdheirc.
-This was one of the names of The Dagda, an Irish god, and literally means "red eye".
+This was one of the names of The Dagda, the father of gods and men in Irish mythology, and literally means "red eye".

+Lough Derg has many islands including Inis Cealtra or Holy Island.